Rice Memorial High School: Athletics

 About 80% of the students participate in interscholastic athletics.
 There are 32 athletic teams that compete in 17 different sports.
 The school's prime rival is cross-town Burlington High School.
 Rice Memorial's mascot is the Green Knight.

 In 2022, both the girls basketball and boys basketball won the division 1 state championship.

-Rice Memorial boys basketball has won 18 Vermont state championships, with their most recent championship being in 2022 where they won without any seniors on their roster.
+Rice Memorial boys basketball has won 19 Vermont state championships, including a championship in 2022 where they won without any seniors on their roster and one in 2024.